 Your Backup Intelligence Storage Vault is automatically encrypted end-to-end at the time of your initial backup.
 This is displayed in your history log with the following message: "The Storage Vault has been encrypted for the first time.
 Data is irrecoverable without the encryption key."

-For security, we can only reset a lost account password if you had authorised us to do so from your Account Settings beforehand, so please check this box if you require a password reset as we cannot do so otherwise.
-Without your password your backup data cannot be accessed, and you would need to start a new account.
+For security, you can only reset a lost account password if you had authorised Backup Intelligence to do so from your Account Settings beforehand, so please check this box if you require a password reset as we cannot do so otherwise.
+Without your password your backup data cannot be accessed as it's also part of your encryption key, and you would need to start a new account.

-A two factor authentication feature is available in the web portal and admin console, and we highly recommend that users and administrators enable and make use of this.
+A two factor authentication feature will be available in the web portal and admin console, and we highly recommend that users and administrators enable and make use of this in a future release.